Origins of Russian rocketry

 Milestones of pre-20th century rocketry:

-Circa 850: The Chinese use some form of gunpowder in making fireworks to celebrate religious festivals.
+Circa 850 AD: The Chinese use some form of gunpowder in making fireworks to celebrate religious festivals.

 1232: The Chinese successfully withstand the siege of the town of Kai-fung-fu by the Mongols with the help of "arrows of flaming fire."
 (Historians speculate that these true rockets became possible after the Chinese discovered how to distill organic saltpetre -- an oxygen producing ingredient -- to increase the rate of burning.)